In This Section

 Leave of Absence (LOA) Policy

 The literature on higher education studies suggests that students who pursue an uninterrupted course of study have the highest probability for successfully completing their degree programs.
 These students are also the best performers in their degree program and receive the maximum benefits from their learning experience.
 Students who have experienced stop-out episodes are clearly performing below the level of their counterparts who engage in continuous learning in their degree program.
 Furthermore, their probability for completing their degree program is much lower.
+In order to maximize the quality of learning experience for our students and maintain the quality and integrity of our academic programs, TUW has adopted the LOA policy below.

+This policy is designed to ensure compliance with federal financial aid regulations governing leaves of absence, enrollment status, and payment periods, while supporting student persistence.
 In order to maximize the quality of learning experience for our students and maintain the quality and integrity of our academic programs, TUW has adopted the LOA policy below.

-Students may request a leave of absence at any time two weeks prior to the first day of the term by submitting a request at TUW Student Portal.
-Leaves of Absence (LOA) are limited to a maximum of one term of 8 weeks in a 12-month period.
-Military students may take LOA up to 180 days in a 12-month period due to military necessity (i.e. TDY, TDA, Emergency Leave, Short Notice Movement, etc.).
+Military students may take LOA up to 180 days in a 12-month period due to military necessity (i.e., TDY, TDA, Emergency Leave, Short Notice Movement, etc.).
 He/she must provide a letter from his/her commanding officer or Education Service Officer (ESO) on service letterhead verifying the military necessity.
+Military students who are unable to return within the approved Leave of Absence period due to military service obligations may be eligible for continued catalog rights and readmission protections as provided under applicable federal law and Department of Defense regulations.

 Minimum Grade Point Average (GPA) Policy